“TAP HIM LIKE A TYPEWRITER!”

 It just keeps getting better and better, huh?
 Now let’s see what’s on …

-• How to begin putting the moves from earlier tapes together so that you are explosive and unstoppable
+• How to begin putting the moves from earlier lessons together so that you are explosive and unstoppable

 • An inexpensive way to put together an area at home for practicing your holds – and the great thing is that you can put the mats away when you’re done